 One study, published in the journal Appetite, looked at the role of certain sensory attributes in the level of satiety of dairy products.
 They found that when the thickness of a product was increased, there was an increase in the expectation of satiety (while flavor, interestingly, had no effect).

 What this means, according to the study, is that sensory attributes – specifically thickness – play an important role in eating behavior by promoting the intake of particular foods.
-In other words, a product that’s thick would be more appealing to someone who’s trying to make healthy choices and keep weight gain at bay, like choosing Greek yogurt instead of a non-Greek yogurt or a thick, creamy cheese sauce versus one that’s less viscous.
+In other words, a product that’s thick would be more appealing to someone who’s trying to make healthy choices and keep weight gain at bay, like choosing Greek yogurt instead of a non-Greek yogurt or a thick, creamy sauce versus one that’s less viscous.

 The appeal of creamy foods doesn’t just apply to its mouthfeel or flavor, however.
 Psychological appeal engages other senses long before you dig in.
 Satiety is also influenced by pleasing and enticing aromas.
 Likewise, the appearance of food can suggest whether a food may be satiating.